daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 For an EC2 to connect to an S3 Bucket, need to create an IG and give EC2 full internet access which is not desirable.

+AWS PrivateLink is a highly available, scalable technology that you can use to privately connect your VPC to services as if they were in your VPC.
 AWS PrivateLink is a technology that provides the most secure and scalable way to expose a public AWS service to other VPCs e.g. S3 Bucket.
 Does not require VPC peering, internet gateway, NAT, route tables, etc. Allows 2 VPCs to connect that have **overlapping CIDR ranges**.

 PrivateLink is a technology for **interface endpoints**, not for a gateway endpoint.